Haitian Creole: Differences between Haitian Creole and French

-Lefebvre proposed the theory of relexification, arguing that the process of relexification (the replacement of the phonological representation of a substratum lexical item with the phonological representation of a superstratum lexical item, so that the Haitian creole lexical item looks like French, but works like the substratum language(s)) was central in the development of Haitian Creole.
+Claire Lefebvre proposed the theory of relexification, arguing that the process of relexification (the replacement of the phonological representation of a substratum lexical item with the phonological representation of a superstratum lexical item, so that the Haitian creole lexical item looks like French, but works like the substratum language(s)) was central in the development of Haitian Creole.

 The Fon language, also known as the Fongbe language, is a modern Gbe language native to Benin, Nigeria and Togo in West Africa.
 This language has a grammatical structure similar to Haitian Creole, possibly making Creole a relexification of Fon with vocabulary from French.
 The two languages are often compared:

-Taino Influence
+Taíno influence

-There are a number of Taino influences in Hatian Creole; many objects, fruits and animals name are either haitianize or have a similar pronunciation.
-Many towns, places or sites have their official name being a translation of the Taino word.
+There are a number of Taíno influences in Haitian Creole; many objects, fruit and animal names are either haitianized or have a similar pronunciation.
+Many towns, places or sites have their official name being a translation of the Taíno word.

-Langay

-Langay is a specialized vocabulary used in Haiti for religion, song, and dance purposes.
-It appears to not be an actual language, but rather an assortment of words, songs, and incantations – some secret – from various languages once used in Haitian Vodoun ceremonies.